 Does working out high burn more calories?

-Theoretically speaking, if cannabis is proven to be beneficial to your insulin levels and how your body processes sugar, then it should better your overall metabolism.
+Theoretically speaking, yes.
+If cannabis is proven to be beneficial to your insulin levels and how your body processes sugar, then it should better your overall metabolism.

 Do you get more high after working out or not?